Author Salman Rushdie attacked on lecture stage in New York

 Iran’s current Supreme Leader Ayatollah Ali Khamenei has never issued a fatwa of his own withdrawing the edict, though Iran in recent years hasn’t focused on the writer.

-Iran’s mission to the United Nations did not immediately respond to a request for comment on Friday’s attack.
+Iran’s mission to the United Nations did not immediately respond to a request for comment on Friday’s attack, which led a night news bulletin on Iranian state television.

-A bounty of over $3 million has also been offered for anyone who kills Rushdie.

 The death threats and bounty led Rushdie to go into hiding under a British government protection program, which included a round-the-clock armed guard.
 Rushdie emerged after nine years of seclusion and cautiously resumed more public appearances, maintaining his outspoken criticism of religious extremism overall.